danigeos/sARndbox/README.md

-This is a modified version of one of the scripts in Kreylo's for the AR sandbox, displaying erosion & sedimentation.
+This is a modified version of one of the F# scripts in Kreylo's for the AR sandbox, aiming at displaying erosion & sedimentation.
-We have edited Kreylos' ARSandbox code to  visually enhance the erosion and sedimentation produced by water and its role in shaping landscape.
+We have edited Kreylos' ARSandbox code to visually enhance the erosion and sedimentation produced by water during 3D motion and its role in shaping the landscape and topography.

 More info:
 https://sites.google.com/site/daniggcc/outreach-divulgacion/ar-sandbox